dysphie/sm-tickbase-manipulation-fix/README.md

 - `sm_tickbase_shift_log_seconds` (Default: 25)
   - Logs the name and steamID of clients that are ahead of server time by more than this many seconds.
 Set to 0 to disable

-    **Important note: A detection does not mean a client is cheating**.
-However, repeated offenses in a short period most certainly do
+    **Important note: A detection does not mean a client is cheating.
+Legit players will have logs** due to packet loss, server choke, etc. It's left to your discretion to analyze this data and act on it accordingly.

 ## Game Support
 - No More Room in Hell